edgeimpulse/example-standalone-inferencing-alif/README.md

 Alif M55 processors have a private fast DTCM, and also access to a larger, but slower, chip global SRAM.
 - For armclang the linker file attempts to place as much as possible in DTCM, and overflows into SRAM if needed.
 - For gcc, the linker is unable to auto place based on size.
-If you get an error during link, see [The linker file for GCC, arena placement](ensemble.ld#L116) and uncomment the line that places the arena in SRAM (line 116) (instead of DTCM).
-This will only slow down DSP, as the U55 has to use the SRAM bus to access the model regardless of placement.

 When your entire program can't fit into DTCM, sometimes customizing placement of objects can improve performance.
 See [ensemble.sct](ensemble.sct) for example placement commands (currently commented out)

-## Known issues

-With debugger attached, my device boots up directly into Bus_Fault (or possibly another fault).
-This can especially happen when you entered Hard Fault before your last reset.

-- Power cycle your board and reload your program

-Device hangs when using LOG_LEVEL_* (anything not ERROR)
-- The ethos IRQ handler from ARM has logging statements.
-The default logging calls into the UART driver, which cannot be called from an interrupt.
-(I suspect there is a deadlock issue).
-Either comment out these logging statements, set LOG_LEVEL_ERROR (the default), or redirect the logging statements to something interrupt safe.